DevOps Is Not a Side Task

 In this article

-Most startups don’t have a DevOps tooling problem.
+Most startups do not have a DevOps tooling problem first.
 They have an ownership problem.

-But these requests get handed to one engineer as a side task while the rest of the org keeps optimizing for feature speed.
-That’s how you end up with half-finished Terraform, fragile pipelines, and alerts nobody trusts.
+The problem is what happens next.
+The work gets handed to one engineer as a side responsibility while the rest of the company keeps optimizing for feature delivery.
+A sprint later you have half-finished Terraform, brittle pipelines, and alerts nobody really trusts.

 What teams usually ask for

-When someone says “we need DevOps,” they usually mean: CI/CD that works.
-Infra as code that’s reviewable.
+When someone says “we need DevOps,” they usually mean a few concrete things.
+CI/CD that works consistently.
+Infrastructure changes that can be reviewed.
 Monitoring that catches problems before customers do.
-Rollback paths that hold up under pressure.
-Secrets management.
-Environments consistent enough to debug.
+Rollback paths that still work when people are stressed.
+Environments that are close enough to trust.

 What that request actually costs

-Under the surface, there’s a lot of unglamorous work that never makes it into a sprint board.
+Under the surface, there is a lot of work that does not look exciting in a planning meeting.

-Someone has to own the production path end to end.
-Not “keep an eye on it.”
-Actually own it.
-Know why the deploy pipeline is slow.
-Know why staging drifts from prod.
-Know why that one service keeps failing health checks on restart.
+Somebody has to own the production path end to end.
+Not vaguely.
+Really own it.
+Know why the pipeline is slow.
+Know why staging drifted away from production.
+Know why the same service keeps failing health checks on restart.

 The failure loop